sunnyguan/ACM-Research-Coding-Challenge/README.md

 ## Solution

-To find the best number of means for a k-means clustering problem, I chose to use the "elbow method."
+To find the best number of clusters for a k-means clustering problem, I chose to use the "elbow method."
 By graphing the total distance from each point to its cluster's centroid, I was able to spot the elbow spot with 3 clusters.
 Implementation can be seen in `main.py`.

 ![Elbow image](elbow.png)